Adam Egede-Nissen: Left and Labour Party

-In 1900 Egede-Nissen was first elected to the Storting, representing the Liberal Party for the Hammerfest-Vardø-Vadsø electoral area.
+In 1900 Egede-Nissen was first elected to the Storting, representing the Liberal Party for the towns of Hammerfest-Vardø-Vadsø electoral area.
 During his first term in parliament, he was a member of the Standing Committee on Roads (1900–1903).
 During some of his time in parliament, fellow socialist Thorolf Bugge, who had worked in the Vardø post office with him since 1898, served as acting postmaster there (1901 to 1906).

 Having been re-elected in 1903, Egede-Nissen broke with the Liberals in 1905 and joined the Labour Party in the Storting, becoming one of its leaders.
 He was re-elected for the Labour Party at the next two parliamentary elections in 1906 and 1909, representing the same constituency as before.
 From 1903 through 1912 he was a member of the Standing Committee on the Military, and during the years from 1906 to 1912 the Storting elected him as a member of the Lagting.